greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/psql.html.md

 If you call `\set` without a second argument, the variable is set, with an empty string as value.
 To unset \(i.e., delete\) a variable, use the command `\unset`.
 To show the values of all variables, call `\set` without any argument.

-**Note:** The arguments of `\set` are subject to the same substitution rules as with other commands.
+> **Note** The arguments of `\set` are subject to the same substitution rules as with other commands.
 Thus you can construct interesting references such as `\set :foo 'something'` and get 'soft links' or 'variable variables' of Perl or PHP fame, respectively.
 Unfortunately, there is no way to do anything useful with these constructs.
 On the other hand, `\set bar :foo` is a perfectly valid way to copy a variable.

 A number of these variables are treated specially by `psql`.
 They represent certain option settings that can be changed at run time by altering the value of the variable, or in some cases represent changeable state of `psql`.
 Although you can use these variables for other purposes, this is not recommended, as the program behavior might grow really strange really quickly.
 By convention, all specially treated variables' names consist of all upper-case ASCII letters \(and possibly digits and underscores\).
 To ensure maximum compatibility in the future, avoid using such variable names for your own purposes.
 A list of all specially treated variables follows.